Table of contents

 Developing the plan

-a trigger framework for the early identification and monitoring of stress.
-The trigger framework must be relevant to the operating environment and risk profile of the APRA-regulated entity, and include a range of early warning indicators to support the effective activation and implementation of the recovery and exit plan;
+An APRA-regulated entity’s recovery and exit plan must include: a concise summary that provides a standalone guide to use the recovery and exit plan; a trigger framework for the early identification and monitoring of stress.
+The trigger framework must be relevant to the operating environment and risk profile of the APRA-regulated entity, and include a range of early warning indicators to support the effective activation and implementation of the recovery and exit plan; |

 The purpose of the trigger framework is to support an entity in identifying, at an early stage, stress that could threaten its viability.
 APRA would not expect the trigger framework to operate in a mechanical manner: a prudent entity would not wait for triggers to be breached, should there be a need for timely action; conversely, breaching a trigger would not result in an automatic predetermined course of action.
 A well-designed trigger framework would be integrated with other monitoring or early warning indicators in the risk management framework, and support an entity in meeting its risk appetite.